Sugar Flat Monday After a Wild Week Previous

 ADVERTISEMENT

-"This is probably the only factor in the 'plus' column for sugar right now," said Nick Penney, senior trader at Sucden Financial Research.
+"This is probably the only factor in the 'plus' column for sugar right now," said Nick Penney, senior trader at Sucden Financial Research, in a note to clients.

 --Write to Carolyn Cui at carolyn.cui@wsj.com